Phrasing/discord-music-bot/README.md

 # DJ Cool
-A simple Discord music bot that plays audio from YouTube.
+A simple Discord music bot with an AI DJ mode that plays audio from YouTube.

 ## Features